Hudson Commodore: 1942

+The automaker promoted the Commodore's economy over luxury.
+The early production cars came with chrome trim, but switched to painted metal after 1 January 1942.
+Production of all civilian vehicles ended on 5 February 1942 to free up resources for World War II.
+Hudson assembled a total of 5,396 cars for the 1942 model year before the shutdown.

 Second generation

 1946

-Hudson began postwar automobile production on August 30, 1945.
-Body styles were trimmed to Sedan, Club Coupe, and Convertible.
-The designs were based on the 1942 models.
-There were minor cosmetic changes from the pre-war versions with one exception, the car's grille now had a concave center section.
+Hudson began postwar automobile production on 30 August 1945.
+The designs were based on the 1942 models but are generally considered to be the Commodore's second generation.
+The exterior received minor cosmetic changes from the pre-war versions, with one exception: the car's grille now featured a prominent concave center section.

-Hudson automobiles were more fully equipped than competitive makes, and all Hudson models received door armrests, twin air-horns, ashtrays, windshield wipers, stop lights, locking glove box, sealed beam headlights, and deep pile carpeting.
-Commodore and Commodore Customs added foam rubber seat cushions (Hudson was the first automaker to introduce foam seat cushions), door-step courtesy lights, rear center armrest (sedans), and gold etched lettering on the dashboard panel.
+All Hudson automobiles were more fully equipped than competitive makes, including standard door armrests, twin air horns, ashtrays, windshield wipers, stop lights, a locking glove box, sealed-beam headlights, and deep-pile carpeting.
+The Commodore and Commodore Customs added foam rubber seat cushions (Hudson was the first automaker to introduce foam seat cushions in 1939), door-step courtesy lights, a rear center armrest (sedans), and gold-etched lettering on the dashboard panel.

+Three transmission options were an overdrive unit for the three-speed manual ($88), a $40 "Vacumotive Drive," and a $98 "Drive-Master" with Vacumotive.

 1947

-The priority was building cars following the war rather than introducing annual design changes for 1947 since Hudson was in the process of developing a completely new model.
+The priority was building cars after the war to satisfy market demand, rather than introducing annual design changes for 1947.
+Moreover, Hudson was in the process of developing a completely new automobile design.
+Changes for 1947 were limited to the chrome nameplate on the trunk lid, right- and left-side exterior door locks, and a small lip on the triangle medallion housing above the grille.

 Production of the 1947 Hudson Commodore Eight increased to 12,593 from the previous year's 8,193.
+The second generation of the Commodore "only lasted two years before its ground-breaking replacement appeared."